-At Mountain Rose Herbs we’ve prepared the fresh root as a communal beverage to welcome guests at our headquarters or toast industry friends over a cup of kava chai at the biannual International Herb Symposium.
+At Mountain Rose Herbs, we’ve prepared the fresh root as a communal beverage to welcome guests at our headquarters and toasted industry friends over a cup of kava chai at the biannual International Herb Symposium.

 What is Kava?

 A traditional herb of the Pacific Islands, it has a somewhat mysterious history going back more than 3,000 years.
 There are many folk tales about the origin of kava kava.
-From the first plant growing on the grave of a sacrificed Islander, to a Samoan girl who traded the plant’s sleep-inducing roots with a chief from a nearby island in exchange for two egg-laying hens—and many more stories abound.
+Some say the first plant grew on the grave of a sacrificed islander, others that a Samoan girl who traded the plant’s sleep-inducing roots with a chief from a nearby island in exchange for two egg-laying hens—and many more stories abound.